Newar people: Festivals

 Newar religious culture is rich in ceremony and is marked by frequent festivals throughout the year.
 Many festivals are tied to Hindu and Buddhist holidays and the harvest cycle.
 Street celebrations include pageants, jatras or processions in which a car or portable shrine is paraded through the streets and sacred masked dances.
 Other festivals are marked by family feasts and worship.
 The celebrations are held according to the lunar calendar, so the dates are changeable.

 Mohani is one of the greatest annual celebrations which is observed for several days with feasts, religious services, and processions.
 During Swanti, Newars celebrate New Year's Day of Nepal Sambat by doing Mha Puja, a ritual in which our own body is worshipped, which is believed to purifies and strengthens one spiritually for the coming year.
-Similarly, Bhai Tika is also done during Swanti.
+Similarly, Kija Puja is also done during Swanti.
 It is a ritual observed to worship and respect a woman's brothers, with or without blood relation.
 Another major festival is Sā Pāru when people who have lost a family member in the past year dress up as cows and saints, and parade through town, following a specific route.
 In some cases, a real cow may also be a part of the parade.
 People give such participants money, food and other gifts as a donation.
 Usually, children are the participants of the parade.
 In Kathmandu, the biggest street festival is Yenya (Indra Jatra) when three cars bearing the living goddess Kumari and two other child gods are pulled through the streets and masked dance performances are held.
 The two godchildren are Ganesh and Bhairav.
 Another major celebration is Pahan Charhe when portable shrines bearing images of mother goddesses are paraded through Kathmandu.
 During the festival of Jana Baha Dyah Jatra, a temple car with an image of Karunamaya is drawn through central Kathmandu for three days.
 A similar procession is held in Lalitpur known as Bunga Dyah Jatra which continues for a month and climaxes with Bhoto Jatra, the display of the sacred vest.
-The biggest outdoor celebration in Bhaktapur is Biska Jatra (Bisket Jatra) which is marked by chariot processions and lasts for nine days.
+The biggest outdoor celebration in Bhaktapur is Biska Jatra which is marked by chariot processions and lasts for nine days.
 Sithi Nakha is another big festival when worship is offered and natural water sources are cleaned.
 In addition, all Newar towns and villages have their particular festival which is celebrated by holding a chariot or palanquin procession.

-Paanch Chare is one of the many occasions or festivals celebrated by the Newa community, natives from Kathmandu Valley, Nepal.

-This is celebrated on the Chaturdasi (Pisach Chaturdashi) day according to new lunar calendar on the month of Chaitra.

-And also the longest jatra of Nepal Rato Machindra Nath Janka is celebrated by Newars mostly on Patan.
-This Jatra is one month long and contains various celebrations.